alexmuhl-r/3D-CT-Image-Enhancement/README.md

 The data files included here map on to the tasks in the Gorilla Open Materials respository and outlined in our manuscript 'An Evaluation of Image Enhancements in Three-dimensional Computed Tomography Baggage Screening' as follows:

-questionnaire-xbvt - Information and consent form

-questionnaire-pgup - Debrief form
+questionnaire-xbvt - Information and consent form, questionnaire-pgup - Debrief form

 task-jd1t - Browser compatibility check, no significant data recorded